karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 - A text input field where the users can type the question they want to ask.
 - A numeric input where the users can set the LLM max tokens.
 - A numeric input where the users can set the LLM temperature.
-- A dropdown to select with AWS Bedrock LLM we want to use to generate the response.
+- A dropdown to select which AWS Bedrock LLM we want to use to generate the response.
 - And a submit button.

 To build the user interface I’m using [Streamlit](https://streamlit.io/).
 I decided to use Streamlit because I can build a simple and functional UI with just a few lines of Python.